reqnroll/Reqnroll/docs/installation/setup-project.md

 3. Choose *Reqnroll Project" from the list and click on *Next* button.
 4. Follow the wizard by choosing the name, the target framework and the test framework for the project.

-As a result a new Reqnroll project is created with a sample [feature file](../gherkin/feature-files) and [step definition class](../automation/step-definitions).
+As a result, a new Reqnroll project is created with a sample [feature file](../gherkin/feature-files) and [step definition class](../automation/step-definitions).

 Build your project and [execute the sample scenarios](../execution/executing-reqnroll-scenarios.md#executing-scenarios-from-visual-studio).